jpmondet/norniring-bgpfabric/README.md

 # Norniring the BGP Fabric

-Automating the deployment of a BGP fabric with Nornir
+Automating the deployment of a BGP fabric with Nornir **version 3**

 This basically reproduce exactly the fabric done here but using Nornir: [FullyAutomatedBGPfabric](https://github.com/jpmondet/FullyAutomatedBGPfabric)